-Week 1 How to be honest/admit you are Why is honesty important? wrong?
+Week 1 How to be honest/admit you are Why is honesty important?

+wrong?
 Impact of not telling the truth?

-Understanding that we all make mistakes Knowing when you are wrong and accepting it Understanding the positives in admitting you are wrong Week 2 How should you behave on a school trip?
-Representing Willow Being seen by the public Being a good role model Staying safe Asking for help Week 3 How to show good sporting behaviour?
-Understanding there can only be one winner Having a go Congratulating the winner Not being upset if you don't win Accepting that we all have different talents and we shine at different times Week 4 How do you ask people to be quiet politely?
-Understanding that loudness can impact others When should we use a quieter voice How and when should we ask someone to be quieter What to do if things don't improve Week 5 How can you be helpful?
-Know when to offer support How to be helpful at home and school The importance of doing things for others Week 6 How to hold a door open?
-How to check to see if you need to hold a door open How long to wait for someone How many children to open the door for Saying thank you if someone opens the door for you Week 7 How to stay calm?
+Understanding that we all make mistakes

+Knowing when you are wrong and

+accepting it

+Understanding the positives in admitting

+\\\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ you are wrong

+Week 2 How should you behave on a Representing Willow

+school trip?
+Being seen by the public

+Being a good role model

+Staying safe

+WI-2 11 Asking for help

+Week 3 How to show good sporting behaviour?
+Understanding there can only be one

+benaviour? winner

+Having a go

+Congratulating the winner Nat being upset if you don't win

+Not being upset if you don't winAccepting that we all have different

+talents and we shine at different times

+Week 4 How do you ask people to be Understanding that loudness can impact

+WCCK 4 quiet politely? others

+quiet pointery.
+When should we use a quieter voice

+How and when should we ask someone

+to be quieter

+What to do if things don't improve

+Week 5 How can you be helpful?
+Know when to offer support

+, · How to be helpful at home and school

+The importance of doing things for

+others

+Week 6 How to hold a door open?
+How to check to see if you need to hold a

+door open

+How long to wait for someone

+How many children to open the door for

+Saying thank you if someone opens the

+door for you

+Week 7 How to stay calm?
 When might we feel angry or worried?

 What does it feel like?

 Where in school can we go?
-Where at home?
+Where at

+home?

+Equipment that helps

-Equipment that helpsHow can you share your feelings with an adult? \ Week 8 An opportunity to revisit any areas if needed or to allow for a new area of focus which may have arisen throughout the term.
+How can you share your feelings with an adult?

+Week 8 An opportunity to revisit any areas i f needed or to allow for a new area of focus which

+may have arisen throughout the term m.